KostevOleg/node-by-node/README.md

 # Node by Node

 Node by Node is a NestJS REST API backed by PostgreSQL and Prisma.
-The API models organizations, users, sessions, conversations, and messages, and exposes CRUD endpoints for the main platform resources.
+The API models organizations, users, sessions, conversations, messages, and organization-scoped files, and exposes CRUD endpoints for the main platform resources.

 ## How to Run the Application